traels/mus_api_doc/source/includes/v3/_sickness.md

 * If you create a new absence period that overlaps a period on the employee
  * end date will be updated if you have supplied one
- * start date will be updated if
+ * start date will be updated if (either A or B below)
  * **A:** it is before the start date on absence that it overlaps (expanding the period)
  * **B:** you have supplied the exact same end date as the absence it overlaps (then contracting the period)
 * If you create a new absence period on the day after employee has been reported fit this is also considered an overlap, and will simply just extend that absence period.